davidchall/ipaddress/README.md

 #> 3 2001:db8::8a2e:370:7334    2001:db8::/48
 ```

-Input character vectors are validated as they are parsed.
-Invalid inputs
+Input character vectors are automatically validated as they are parsed.
-raise a warning and are replaced with `NA`.
+Invalid inputs raise a warning and are replaced with `NA`.

 ``` r
 ip_address(c("0.0.0.0", "255.255.255.255", "255.255.255.256"))